Thomas F. McKinney: After Texas annexation

+Immediately after the formation of the Republic of Texas, McKinney lobbied the government for several years to acknowledge the debt owed to him and his partner.
+Eventually, in 1844, the firm received a land scrip for more than 108,000 acres.
+However, he later continued to claim he and Williams had "never been paid by the Government any portion of their advances," with the State of Texas disagreeing.

 McKinney served in the Texas House of Representatives in 1849, and was appointed to chair a special committee.
 That committee's investigations of the state's accounts concluded that the Texas auditor, the comptroller, and the attorney all failed to report under-reporting revenue by private companies.
 Based on this information, the legislature changed the office of the attorney general from an appointed position to an elected one.
 McKinney campaigned for Ebenezer Allen's bid to become the first elected attorney general of Texas.

 In 1850, McKinney established a ranch on 40000 acre in Travis County that he purchased from Michel Branamour Menard, originally part of the Santiago Del Valle Land Grant, in 1839.
 He raised livestock and set up a horse track on the property, which later became McKinney Falls State Park.
 Before the Civil War, McKinney had been an avowed Union supporter while maintaining membership in the Democratic Party.
 However, he supported the Confederacy when Texas seceded from the United States.
 The Confederate government appointed him as a cotton agent, and he incurred personal debts while performing this duty, leaving him with an estate diminished to $5,000.

 Death and legacy

 McKinney died October 2, 1873, of kidney disease.
 He is buried at Oakwood Cemetery in Austin, Texas.
 He received a state funeral at the Texas capitol building.

-McKinney Falls State Park is named in his honor.
+McKinney Falls State Park is named in his honor, although the park itself was donated by the Smith family.
 Several artifacts from his homestead remain on the park grounds: the ruins of his masonry house, stone walls, a cabin, and a mill.

+As much as a successful and important figure, McKinney was a slave owner who owned 30 people by 1863.
+These slaves built his house on the ranch and farmed for him.
+Most may have stayed as tenant farmers afterwards.
+One notable exception was Cary, who served as a messenger for the Texas Army during the Revolution and saved enough money to purchase his freedom in 1839.

 McKinney and Williams advanced cash, equipment, and supplies to the cause of Texas Independence.
 Williams died in 1858, and these debts were still outstanding when McKinney died in 1873.
 That year, the State of Texas recognized a debt of $17,000 to McKinney, but did not authorize any disbursement.
 Some of his heirs appealed for payment in 1929 to the Texas legislature, which passed a bill in favor of this claim.
 However, the bill was vetoed by Governor Dan Moody, and Texas did not approve payment of the debt until 1935.